Learn Python with Talk Python's 270 hours of courses

 48:31 potentially malicious package.
 Yeah, it's one thing to say, here's a thing we want you to check out.
 And it's on PyPI.
 And it's, it's really well known, but it's, you know, you got to explore new things that aren't super well known yet.
 Right?
 And so how do you install that?
 Right?
 So I think some kind of blast blast or like you said, like Docker, like a VM is not a terrible idea.
 Yeah, it's a good one.
 What else?
 There's the open source, software found Security foundation.
 Yeah, that's right.
 This is open SSF, open SSF is clearly a reference to open SSL, yet another well known software supply chain compromise that have widespread impact.
 It's worth pointing out that this group, for anyone who is comes very enthusiastic about open source software supply chain security in particular, has become a meeting ground where both companies but also persons interested in this sort of topics we've been discussing today and more have set up a series of working groups.
 There's six roughly and meet every few weeks, open community fun, interesting people either interested in the topic or actively working to give back and contribute.
 It's run by the Linux Foundation, and we would highly recommend it as a place to find other like minded persons, if you care about these sorts of topics.
 Yeah, fantastic.
 And then there's the further on down the road, which we've touched on a couple of times, but maybe we can encourage some enterprising person people out there to go after it like a hardened pip or we have things that are sort of on top of PIP

 50:00 tools we've got PIPENV, pipX we've got pipX I'm a big fan of pip x the isolation then that gives us a need.
 And just I can see like, like a pip sec, or something along those are pips, maybe a plural pips.
 I don't know for pips security .
 But something like that, that incorporates some of these ideas.
 Maybe it checks in, you say like, I don't want to install any package that is not in the top 1000 sure are popular package, except for what I whitelist in on top of that, or something, or check with Aura-Borealis about the score, or check with the have I been pip or whatever that thing ever word become right was talking about like where you might see things going?
 Yeah, well, there's been a couple, I'll call them starter projects in the hardened pip area, there even was one called pip sec, you can find it on PyPI.
 But it's really there's nothing there.
 Unfortunately, at least yet that namespaces claimed the maintainers, who we mentioned, Benjamin baller back especially are interested in doing some just haven't had time, other busy priorities.
 And I think there is a lot of potential to build out that idea and create something that could be useful to the average developer, JavaScript has a tool that has at least some moderate popularity called MPQ that does this.
 And I think it's time for the Python community to see if there's something similar, I would love to see something like that.
 Another thing is Google.
 Thank you.
 Google has become a visionary sponsor of the PSF.
 And specifically, they want their funds to go towards critical supply chain security improvements, developing productize malware detection for PyPI prototype at dynamic analysis infrastructure, do this sort of gets at the head at you maybe there's something that the PYPA and 'PyPI.org' could do on their end without even necessarily changing pip right pip's gonna go straight to some API there.
 And it goes, Yeah, no, not this one.
 That's right, where you're going to upload it like with upload a new package, it goes no we don't want to accept it and Dustin Ingram have the Python Software Foundation at PyCon just recently devoted his talk to talking about Python and the software supply chain issues that we've discussed today.
 And writ large to include typosquatting, it's clear that there's energy and willingness from even core members of warehouse and Python Software Foundation to tackle these issues.
 And so we're glad to see that.
 It'd be great to see something like that happening, I think layers as well, right?
 That's how you talk about security often is it's not just Well, you have a strong password, and you're fine, like well, it may be of two factor authentication, and maybe you run as lower permissions and and and and write the layers.
 So this your this could be one of the layers, but not necessarily all of them.
 Yeah, I should note that we even a couple of us IQT labs even put in an issue recently that on warehouse that might interested some parties here, it's issue 9527, you can also find it at short, that 'IQT.org/issue', just a redirect.
 And we essentially call for something like social distancing for the top Python package indexes.
 So that for very popular package names, the package names that are close by are blocked off.
 So that not saying that anybody who chooses those names is malicious, but just so malicious, people can't choose them.
 Feel free to upvote that we've been discussing this with some of the members of the warehouse team.
 Yeah, so your proposal is that Pandar should not have even been allowed, right?
 It's right, given that the package pandas is so popular, minor variations on it, spelling should basically be blocked or maybe redirect to pandas and say, with a warning, like you tried to install Pandora, did you mean to install pandas?
 That's right, or something like that?
 That's right.
 So it's a way to build in guardrails so that the unwary don't fall prey to this?
 Yeah.
 Personally, my first impression is that that's a good idea.
 It's worth it that we don't need requests and requests and requester.
 And, you know, the potential harm is higher than the value of you know, reusing very, very similar names.
 Yeah, we agree.
 And there's obviously trade offs.
 Yeah.
 Ben's What do you think you must agree this I suspect I do agree with that.
-I definitely supported this and I know and one other thing that's under consideration that's that's relevant is namespacing.
+I definitely supported this and I know and one other thing that's under consideration that's relevant is namespacing.
 So you can kind of rights is the request guy, he has his namespace, you go to his namespace, you're less likely to miss type that and have someone that namespace and have someone who has claimed it's gonna be packaged within their own namespace.
 So possible video is another layer, I guess it was you're describing it makes a command, you got to type a little bit longer.
 Yep.
 It makes it really clear where it's coming from.
 I mean, that's what the point of namespaces in programming is.
 It's really clear what library it comes from, or what part of your, your code it comes from, and who grouped together and, as well, no go was done.
 Yeah, use that to great success.
 So yeah, Kim benwick out there.
 Put a comment that sort of related to that talking about the private pilot PyPI server that's

 55:00 You know, redirecting out, it would help if the private PI's if you had an option to prevent the account uploading images from or pulling images with a certain prefix.
 For example, if you everybody named their packages, ABC, something at the company, you could say, ABC is private ABC stars private, never ever, you know, go look beyond here, or that type of thing.
 I think that that's pretty interesting.
 Yeah.
 Good idea.
 Yeah, I think it seems super simple and a good idea.
 I agree.
 Alright, gentlemen, well, very cool to talk about this stuff.
 Like I said, it's going to make all of us a little bit more nervous, I suspect.
 You know, for example, Cory Atkins out there that I also just found an article on malicious Docker images.
 Now I am paranoid, which I'm sorry, welcome.